The key research activities and aims of the Newman Centre include:

 The Centre is currently organised around four major research projects:

 • Newman Studies.
 This project supports research on John Henry Newman’s thought and work and maintains the Newman Library in Newman House.
+Led by Angelo Bottone (Newman Society and Trust) and Daniel Esmonde Deasy (UCD School of Philosophy).

 • Religion and Society.
-Led by Prof. Maeve Cooke (UCD School of Philosophy), this project brings together researchers with an interest in religions and faith from many different disciplines.
+Led by Maeve Cooke (UCD School of Philosophy) and Katherine o'Donnell (UCD School of Philosophy), this project brings together researchers with an interest in religions and faith from many different disciplines.

 • Jewish Thought and Contemporary Philosophy.
-Led by Assoc.
-Prof. Joseph Cohen (UCD School of Philosophy), this project aims to investigate the relation between Jewish Philosophy and contemporary philosophical and political thought, including the role and place of Judaism and Jewish thought in Irish society.
+Led by Joseph Cohen (UCD School of Philosophy), this project aims to investigate the relation between Jewish Philosophy and contemporary philosophical and political thought, including the role and place of Judaism and Jewish thought in Irish society.